galaxyproject/galaxy-hub/content/events/gcc2022/abstracts/index.md

 * Abstract submission will likely open when registration does, probably around the beginning of February
 * The call for *talk* and *early poster/demo* abstract submissions will likely stay open for two months, and the final *poster/demo* abstract submission call will likely stay open for two months after that.
-* If you submit an abstract, either talk or poster/demo, by the talk submission deadline, then you will be notified of your submission status at least two weeks before abstract submission closes.
+* If you submit an abstract, either for a talk or a poster/demo, by the talk submission deadline, then you will be notified of your submission status at least two weeks before abstract submission closes.

 # Guidelines